 Your best bet is to sell your gemstones for cash to a private jewelry dealer, and the top ones are situated in the heart of NYC’s Diamond District.

 Selling emeralds for cash is easy, but selling for the highest price?
 Now, that takes a little bit of research.
-Whether you're selling an emerald gemstone ring or emerald cut stone, look for a dealer with a longstanding history, certified scales, and free appraisals.
+Whether you're selling an emerald gemstone ring or an emerald cut stone, look for a dealer with a longstanding history, certified scales, and free appraisals.
 Be sure to shop around and compare offers, so you’re guaranteed the highest payout!

 If you want to sell gemstones for cash, NYC is the place to do it.
 New York City is especially known for its skilled and respectable jewelry buyers.
 It is home to thousands of jewelers specializing in trading precious gems and metals.
-If you’re looking to sell emeralds, NYC is the place to be, with plenty of reputable emerald buyers in New York for you to choose from.
+If you’re looking to sell emeralds, NYC is the place to be, with plenty of reputable emerald buyers for you to choose from.

 Selling emeralds for cash doesn’t need to be a risky business.
 You just need to investigate the dealer you’re trading with beforehand.
 This means dotting your i's and crossing your t's when it comes to researching emerald stone buyers.
 Make sure they: